New Waveland Cafe and Clinic

-The New Waveland Café and New Waveland Clinic together formed a disaster response center consisting of a combination café, soup kitchen, medical clinic, donation center, and market, that operated free of charge from September 5 to December 1, 2005 in immediate Post-Katrina Mississippi Gulf Coast in Waveland, Hancock County, Mississippi.
+The New Waveland Café and New Waveland Clinic together formed a disaster response center consisting of a combination café, soup kitchen, medical clinic, donation center, and market, that operated free of charge from September 5 to December 1, 2005, in immediate Post-Katrina Mississippi Gulf Coast in Waveland, Mississippi, United States.

 The cafe and clinic were founded in response to Hurricane Katrina and provided free food and free medical care to hurricane victims for three months.
 They were located in tents in the parking lot of Fred's Department Store at 790 Hwy 90 in Waveland, across the street from the destroyed and gutted Waveland Police Department.

 The New Waveland Cafe served three free meals every day to thousands of residents and volunteers.
 The New Waveland Clinic provided free health care to over 5,500 patient contacts.
 As well, a group of hippies and Christians came together to form a unique group which worked together to provide emergency relief.

 Impact of Katrina

 Hancock County is an ocean-side county situated in Southern Mississippi.
 As such, it has a long history of hurricanes.
 In 1969 the county was leveled by Hurricane Camille.

 In 2000 the county had a population of 42,967.
 A vast majority of this population was exposed to the harsh effects of Hurricane Katrina.
-Hurricane Katrina made landfall on the US Gulf Coast on August 29, 2005 as a Category 3 hurricane.
+Hurricane Katrina made landfall on the US Gulf Coast on August 29, 2005, as a Category 3 hurricane.
 The town of Waveland was destroyed and has been described as "worst punishment Katrina could mete out".

 Official reports stated that approximately 50 people died when Waveland was hit directly by the eyewall of Katrina and the 32 ft storm surge.
 Hurricane Katrina came ashore during the high tide of 8:01 am, +2.2 feet more.

 Hurricane Katrina damaged over 40 Mississippi libraries.
 The Waveland Public Library was a total loss requiring a complete rebuild.